RESEARCH STARTER

 Medicine, medical care, and hospitalization are free for Algerian citizens.
 Most of the population has access to medical care, and the emphasis is on preventing disease rather than just curing illnesses.

-With increased access to improved sanitation (96.5 percent of the population according to 2020 estimates) and clean water (99.4 percent), many high-risk diseases have been greatly reduced or eliminated.
+With increased access to improved sanitation (98.3 percent of the urban population according to 2022 estimates) and drinking water sources (96.1 percent), many high-risk diseases have been greatly reduced or eliminated.
 There is still some risk of food- or waterborne diseases such as bacterial diarrhea, typhoid fever, and hepatitis A, and the parasitic disease cutaneous leishmaniasis.
 In 2023 the US Centers for Disease Control and Prevention noted that Algeria was among the African nations at high risk to travelers for polio.

 Food: The Algerian diet is high in grains such as wheat and barley.
 The national dish is couscous, a form of steamed semolina wheat, served with chicken or lamb, vegetables, and a sauce.
 Burek, made of mixed meat, onion, and egg in phyllo pastry, is another popular dish.